 How asphalt is installed over gravel

-Step 1.
-Make sure you clear the driveway of debris, dust, dirt, leaves, broken branches, and any debris that can interfere with the chip-seal paving process.
-Also, ensure you have any low areas with gravel filled up.
-This is because gravel must be even dept across the driveway surface.
+Before asphalt is applied, it’s crucial to clear the driveway of any debris, dust, dirt, leaves, or broken branches that could interfere with the chip-seal paving process.
+Additionally, address any low areas in the gravel by filling them up, ensuring an even depth across the entire driveway surface.

 Cost of installing asphalt over gravel